 Learning control policies from observations, such as images or point clouds, has been extensively studied in reinforcement learning.
 A common approach is to learn a latent state space, and train a control policy in the latent state space to maximize the reward or control performance.
 For example, Zhang et al.~\cite{levine2021learning} learn a latent space for control purposes using bisimulation metrics, which measure the similarity between two latent states if they have similar cumulative future reward.
 Kamran et al.~\cite{learning_path_tracking} use convolutional neural networks to map images to an embedded space and learn a tracking controller via an actor-critic approach.
 Tian et al.~\cite{latent_model_learning} learn a latent state representation and latent dynamics model from observations to achieve discrete-time linear quadratic Gaussian regulation.
 The authors establish a finite-sample guarantee for obtaining a near-optimal state representation and control policy.
 In contrast, our work uses a known state representation but learns non-linear control-affine dynamics with Hamiltonian structure.
 We use a cycle consistency loss that relates motion prediction from the dynamics model with motion prediction from registration of point-cloud observations.
-Cycle-consistency has been exploited in computer vision as a self-supervised learning technique to learn a model using unlabeled data for image alignment~\cite{Zhou_2015_CVPR, zhou2016learning}, image-to-image translation~\cite{zhu2017unpaired}, structure from motion~\cite{zach2010disambiguating,Wilson_2013_ICCV}, and space-time alignment in videos~\cite{Dwibedi_2019_CVPR, Wu2021}.
-Recently, cycle consistency between observations has been used to transfer a learned control policy across different domains~\cite{zhang2021learning} without considering the robot dynamics.
-Instead, we introduce a Hamiltonian dynamics model and control of the robot in the loop, enabling direct dynamics learning from observations.
-Given a control input, we predict the robot's next pose using the dynamics model and obtain an observation from the sensors.
-The observations at two consecutive steps should be consistent, e.g., features from the first observation, after transformation to the next frame, should appear in the second observation.
-Violations of this cycle-consistency principle create a loss function that we use to train the Hamiltonian dynamics model via a neural ODE framework~\cite{chen2018neural}.
-We then develop an energy-shaping trajectory tracking controller for the learned~dynamics and demonstrate our approach in simulated and real autonomous navigation experiments with nonholonomic wheeled robots.
+Cycle-consistency has been exploited in computer vision as a self-supervised learning technique to learn a model using unlabeled data for image alignment \cite{Zhou_2015_CVPR, zhou2016learning}, image-to-image translation \cite{zhu2017unpaired}, structure from motion~\cite{zach2010disambiguating,Wilson_2013_ICCV}, and space-time alignment in videos \cite{Dwibedi_2019_CVPR, Wu2021}.
+Recently, cycle consistency between observations has been used to transfer a learned control policy across different domains \cite{zhang2021learning} without considering robot dynamics.